SCW-Aberystwyth/python-novice-gapminder/instructor_notes.md

 explain variable names are case sensitive.
 Use meaningful variable names.
 Python doesn't care, humans do.

+### Exercises
+* swapping values
+* predicting values
+* substrings of numbers
+* choosing variable names
+* slicing

+### Summary
+* variables store values, print displays them
+* variables must be created before use
+* can be used in calculations
+* use an index to get single characters from a string
+* slices to get substrings
+* len function gives string length
+* variable names case sensitive, don't use spaces in names, make names meaningful

 ## Data Types and Type conversion

 types are integers, floats and strings